codex-storage/codex-research/design/Merkle.md

 While the third problem (`deserialize` may be not injective) is similar to the second problem, let's deal first with the tree problems, and come back to `deserialize` (see below) later.

-**Solution 0b.** Pre-hash each input element.
-This solves 2) and 4) (if we choose `dummy` to be something we don't expect anybody to find a preimage), but does not solve 1); also it doubles the computation time.
+**Solution 0.** Pre-hash each input element.
+This solves 1), 2) and also 4) (at least if we choose `dummy` to be something we don't expect anybody to find a preimage), but it doubles the computation time.

 **Solution 1.** Just prepend the data with the length `n` of the input sequence.
 Note that any cryptographic hash function needs an output size of at least 160 bits (and usually at least